RubyLearning/blog/content/post/2015/03/15/core_ruby_batch_60.md

   </p>

   <p>
     According to <a href="http://www.ruby-lang.org/en/">http://www.ruby-lang.org/en/</a> &#8211; &#8220;Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
-Ruby&#8217;s elegant syntax is natural to read and easy to write.&#8221;
+Ruby's elegant syntax is natural to read and easy to write.&#8221;
   </p>

   <p>